aurelio-amerio/techytok/_posts/2019-12-23-lesson-modules.md

 Pretty neat, don't you think?

-It is good practice to write the documentation with at least the function signature and a short description for each function you define: this will make navigating through the code much easier and you can keep open the documentation tab in Juno to look for the signature of a specific function you wrote.
+It is good practice to write the documentation with at least the function signature and a short description for each function you define: this will make navigating through the code much easier and you can keep open the documentation tab in Juno to look for the signature (i.e. the arguments) of a specific function you wrote.

 # Conclusions

 We have learned how to import an existing "official" module and how to write our own.
 We have learned how it is possible to split a piece of code between multiple files and how code reusability can be improved by module usage.
-Finally we have learned how to write proper code documentation in order to make it easier to find out and remember what a function does.
+Finally, we have learned how to write proper code documentation in order to make it easier to find out and remember what a function does.

 If you liked this lesson and you would like to receive further updates on what is being published on this website, I encourage you to subscribe to the [**newsletter**]( https://techytok.com/newsletter/ )!
 If you have any **question** or **suggestion**, please post them in the **discussion below**!